-There is a core retail area identified within the town centre by the Local Development Plan, the purpose of which is to maintain a quality retail offer at the heart of the town centre and control against a proliferation of Class 2 uses.
+There is a core retail area identified within the town centre by the Local Development Plan 2, the purpose of which is to maintain a quality retail offer at the heart of the town centre and control against a proliferation of Class 2 uses.
 This covers the central part of the High Street and the Artizan Centre (College Way).
+All Pay day lending/pawn shops and betting offices within Dumbarton town centre are within or vey near to the core retail area.